Caojiehang/permission/readme.txt

-                       User Login Filter, RequestHolder function(obtain current user info and request sessions) Permission module completed: tree structure display, edit, add, update functions Permission point module completed: permission list display, add, edit, update permission point
+                       User Login Filter, RequestHolder function(obtain current user info and request sessions) Permission module completed: tree structure display, edit, add, update functions Permission point module completed: permission list display, add, edit, update permission point Role module completed: including role management(edit,add,delete) mantain user and role, role and permissions, permissions allocated(Ztree usage), roles allocated
+Get user permission data(it can be view on console but without visulization) Get related role data and user list under certain permission (it can be view on console but without visulization) Permission interception basic logic implement:
+                      1. Super admin can access all resources (Admin)
+                      2. Permission filter: get current login user and allocated permissions, judge whether he has permission to access related resources, if not, jump to no authorited page
+                      3. Once user has one permission under one permission module, he is allocated to access the resources